dena-platform/Dena-SDK-Java/src/main/resources/docs/JavaSDK.md

 **Class Hierarchy**

 1. When an class extend another class all public fields or getter, setter of parent class also save or update in dena platform.
-2. Interface are not include in hierarchy and do not save in this operation.
+2. Interface are not include in hierarchy and do not include in this operation.

 **Method:**